mbentley124/cse280/progress_report_5.md

 Estimated time allocated this week: 1 hour.

-### Hansen
+### Hansen Lukman
 - Assisted in deciding on progress proposal [proof](project proposal submission)
+- Set up a machine/server for project's data collection.

-Estimated time allocated this week: 30 Minutes.
+Estimated time allocated this week: 1.5 hours.

 ### Joe
 - Helped with deciding on progress proposal